 Figure 4: Interior Drying - Drying to the exterior is not possible with vapor closed exterior continuous insulation.
 But drying to the interior is possible if you use enough exterior continuous insulation coupled with a Class III vapor retarder.

 Nothing however prevented anyone from using R-5 vapor closed insulation with 6 mil polyethylene on the inside (Figure 5).
 Yes, but that “creates” the evil double vapor barrier.
 Yes, but it has been shown to work all over the place.
 Relax.
-And again, as noted already, we have been here before (“How Come Double Vapor Barriers Work?”, ASHRAE Journal, January 2016).
+And again, as noted already, we have been here before (“BSI-092: Doubling Down-How Come Double Vapor Barriers Work?”, February 2016).
 But, apparently folks are unable to relax.
 So now what?

 Figure 5: Double Vapor Barrier - Nothing however prevents anyone from using R-5 vapor closed insulation with 6 mil polyethylene on the inside.
 Yes, but that “creates” the evil double vapor barrier.
 Yes, but it has been shown to work all over the place.
 Relax.
-And again, as noted already, we have been here before (“How Come Double Vapor Barriers Work?”, ASHRAE Journal, January 2016).
+And again, as noted already, we have been here before (“BSI-092: Doubling Down-How Come Double Vapor Barriers Work?”, February 2016).
 But, apparently folks are unable to relax.

 Easy, replace the 6 mil polyethylene with a kraft faced fiberglass batt and keep the R-5 vapor closed exterior continuous insulation.
 Replace the Class I vapor retarder with a Class II vapor retarder.
 The IRC allows you to do this.
 Well, amazing as it seems, folks really like their 6 mil polyethylene in Steamboat.
 Go figure.